Vang Vieng landscape in Laos

 Things to know before you visit Vang Vieng in Laos

-• You can get to Vang Vieng from Luang Prabang or Vientiane.
-It is possible to apply for a visa on arrival in Laos at both airports for most nationalities – bring 1 passport photo and US dollars for the application fee, though they might also accept Thai Baht.
-The Laos visa-on-arrival fee varies between about 30 USD to 40 USD depending on your nationality (+1 USD for the visa service fee), and in general the Laos tourist visa is good for 30 days.
+✈️ You can get to Vang Vieng from Luang Prabang or Vientiane.
+It is possible to apply for a visa on arrival in Laos at both airports for most nationalities – bring 1 passport photo and US dollars for the application fee.
+The Laos visa-on-arrival fee is 40 USD, and in general the Laos tourist visa is good for 30 days.
+You can also apply for your Laos e-Visa ahead of time here, however the fee varies according to nationality and takes several days to process.

-• You can get a local Laos SIM card at the airport for cheap, and internet connectivity is surprisingly strong.
+📱 You can get a local Laos SIM card at the airport for very cheap, and internet connectivity is surprisingly strong.

-• Before you travel to Vang Vieng in Laos, make sure you download these maps to your phone from Hobo Maps: Vang Vieng town map, Vang Vieng area map Vang Vieng north map.
-Most places in town will sell hard copies of these maps of Vang Vieng but you can access them for free online.
+🗺️ Before you travel to Vang Vieng, make sure you download these maps to your phone from Hobo Maps: Vang Vieng town map, Vang Vieng area map & Vang Vieng north map.
+Most places in town will sell hard copies of the map but you can access them for free online.

 Looking for more Southeast Asia travel tips?
 Click here for 10 things you should know before you visit Southeast Asia!